 In May 2011, the District entered into an agreement to lease building space located in the Fifth Avenue Plaza Shopping Center for a 26-month period ending June 30, 2013.
 The agreement calls for base rental payments of \$16,840 per month over the term of the lease.
 In addition, the District must pay a pro-rata share of certain expenses for the property, including real estate taxes and maintenance costs.
-During the year ended June 30, 2011, the District paid rent plus expenses of \$277,147 under this agreement and a previous agreement to lease the same space.
-Future minimum lease payments under this agreement are \$202,080 annually for the years ending June 30, 2012 and 2013.
+During the year ended June 30, 2012, the District paid rent plus expenses of \$288,584 under this agreement.
+Future minimum lease payments under this agreement are \$202,080 for the year ending June 30, 2013.

 The District sublets portions of this property to other entities on a year-to-year basis.
-For the year ended June 30, 2011, the District received \$48,365 under such sublease agreements.
+For the year ended June 30, 2012, the District received \$48,365 under such sublease agreements.